‘How can anyone trust you?’: The Iowa Democratic caucus collapses in a spectacular crash

 Courtney Crowder is the Iowa Columnist and a senior writer at the Register.
 Reach her at ccrowder@dmreg.com or 515-284-8360.
 Follow her on Twitter at @courtneycare.

-This article originally appeared on Des Moines Register: How the 2020 Iowa democratic caucus triggered a magnificent failure
+This article originally appeared on USA TODAY: How the 2020 Iowa democratic caucus triggered a magnificent failure